ersawant/primechain-ekyc-open-source/sawtooth/sawtooth-ekyc-member/README.md

 The application is built in two parts:
 1. The client application written in Python, written in two parts: _client.py file representing the backend stuff and the _cli.py representing the frontend stuff.
 The example is built by using the setup.py file located in one directory level up.

-2. The Transaction Processor is written in C++11 using c++-sawtooth-sdk.
-It comes with its CMake files for build.
-The Transaction Processor is also available in Java and Python.
+2. The Transaction Processor is written in Java using sawtooth-sdk.
+The Transaction Processor is also available in C++ and Python.

-**NOTE**
+**NOTE:**

-The client is also written in Javascript using node.js.
-The `app.js` is the main javascript file from where the `main` function call occurs.
-Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in router/ folder.
-Running the default docker-compose.yaml file launches the client, which is accessible at `localhost:3000`.
+The preferred OS environment is Ubuntu 16.04.3 LTS x64.